-This course is designed to cover material typically seen in Calculus III courses at the college level.
-Topics covered will include vectors, vector-valued functions, partial derivatives, multiple integrals, vector calculus, and, time permitting, differential equations.
+Multivariable This course is designed to cover material typically seen in Calculus III courses at the college level.
+Topics covered will Calculus include vectors, vector-valued functions, partial derivatives, 1.0 credit multiple integrals, vector calculus, and, time permitting, Full year differential equations.
 In each topic, the primary emphasis will be on conceptual understanding of the material covered and how each topic fits into the bigger picture.
 Attention will also be given to proofs of theorems (where appropriate) and computational proficiency.
 Topics from physics are interwoven throughout the course, with the major vector calculus theorems from the course considered through the lenses of work and flux problems.
 This course may be available only through Global Online Academy depending on course section numbers.

-Prerequisite: Successful completion of Advanced Calculus BC, and approval of the math department chair.
+Prerequisite: Successful completion of Advanced Calculus BC, and approval of the Math Department Chair.